CLARIAH/pure3dx/docs/manual-admin.md

     of the authoring app; these fields will be transported to the published pages when you regenerate.

+*   If you have added a new version of the Voyager.
+This will only show up in published editions after regenerating the HTML.

 Also, the systems manager has to do it when the **P** app gets a new layout.
 Then the HTML for everything in the **P** app has to be regenerated.